fbpx

 DIET | Omnivore – bugs, meat, vegetation, fallen fruits, and foraged human trash

 • Skunks have a limited amount of spray in their body that needs time to replenish.
-To reserve their spray, they will try to scare predators off by stomping their feet or even kicking themselves up into a handstand.
+They try to scare predators off by stomping their feet or kicking themselves into a handstand to reserve their spray.

 • They are excellent diggers and will live in underground dens that they dig themselves.